OttieOtter

 McKinney Falls Hike and Bike Trail

-Our day-trip to McKinney Falls state park was a fantastic way to start out the weekend.
-It is hard to believe a state park with such natural beauty is so close to a major city, but that is one of the favorable conveniences of McKinney Falls - it isn't far from fine Mexican food and locally brewed craft beer!
+Our day trip to McKinney Falls State Park was a fantastic way to start the weekend.
+It is hard to believe a state park with such natural beauty is so close to a major city, but that is one of the favorable conveniences of McKinney Falls - it isn't far from fine Mexican food and locally brewed craft beer.

 What Next?